 2018 Curson Travel Awards

 The Curson Travel Award supported my expenses for airfare to visit the Observatoire de la Côte d’Azur (OCA) during the last summer.
-I visited OCA for two months from June to July 2018, where I collaborated with Dr. Marco Delbo on thermal modelling of asteroids.
+I visited OCA for two months (June and July 2018) and collaborated with Dr. Marco Delbo on thermal modelling of asteroids.
 Working in Marco’s group allowed me to learn that infrared measurements are crucial for the characterization of airless bodies.
 While at OCA, I learned how to master the TPM code (Delbo et al. 2015), which turned out to be a very important tool for my present and future research.

 Overall, the visiting has been a success and hopefully just the first step of a fruitful collaboration.

 The Curson award helped me travel to Serbia to participate in the Workshop in Geology and Geophysics of the Solar system.
 This workshop was held from 23rd June to 1st July 2018 in the Petnica Science Center in the village of Petnica in Serbia and was attended by planetary science graduate students and research scientists from different parts of the world.
 This is the first workshop of its kind that brought together new and experienced scientists in the field of planetary geology from many international institutions.
 The workshop was structured around a series of lectures by participating faculty and scientists.
 The talks covered several topics related to geology, geophysics and geochemistry of solar system objects.
 The speakers also talked about their ongoing research work, some of it unpublished, which was very exciting to hear about.
 As a graduate student in the early stage of my program, this was very helpful in understanding the various research problems that are currently being addressed in our field.
 In addition, it was also a great opportunity for networking with a small group of international researchers.